kevinhbhimani/EH-Drift/README.md

 - `-m`: Define the passivated surface depth size in mm.
 - `-c`: Specify the velocity in surface compared to the bulk
 - `-a`: Input a custom impurity density profile file.
+- `-t`: Set the total run time of simulations in ns e.g 16000
+- `-u`: Set the frequency of output signal, eg 16 means signal will be stored every 16 ns

 First, run the program to calculate the weighting potential (WP), which can then be reused for different r and z values.
 To do this: